The Work and the Walk

 Let’s start with a little of your background — where you grew up and your educational and career paths.

 I do diversity work because I think I’m inherently made to do this type of work.
 I come from a very diverse background.
 My father was African American.
-He passed away four years ago.
+He passed away six years ago.
 An African American from Osceola, Arkansas.
 My mother is white, and she’s from Liverpool, England.
 I grew up in England and Idaho.
 On my mother’s side, my grandfather was Catholic.
 My grandmother was Jewish.
 They raised their children, my mom and her siblings, not Catholic or Jewish, but Church of England Protestant.
-So, a couple of my older siblings were baptized Church of England Protestant.
+A couple of my older siblings were baptized Church of England Protestant.
 My mom married a Baptist from the South.
-So, we kind of were considered Church of England Protestant growing up, until we moved to Idaho.
-Then I think maybe Episcopalian was the closest thing.
+We kind of were considered Church of England Protestant growing up, until we moved to Idaho.
+Then I think Episcopalian was the closest thing.
 Here at Notre Dame, I go to Mass and one of my favorite things to do is to walk up, cross my arms and get a blessing.

 What about your undergraduate and graduate education?